The End of Big Infrastructure – Hello HyperGrid

 Around mid-2012 when we officially launched Gridstore – I wrote my first blog entitled – The End of Big Storage.
 This disruptive idea became the main theme of my blog since that time.
 From that blog – “At the same time, I noticed a fundamentally disruptive trend.
 The very largest consumers of storage, companies such as Google, Amazon and others — were not buying storage from the large monolithic storage vendors — they were building their own storage platforms … they simply bypassed the storage industry altogether by tying commodity hardware components together into very scalable storage systems using very smart software.”
 This was the disruptive founding concept behind Gridstore.

-The chart above clearly shows how both EMC and NetApp – the last of the major standalone storage players have faired since I wrote that first blog.
-NetApp (red line) has lost almost half its value, EMC (blue line) has barely tread water and is now in the process of disappearing into Dell.
-These declines took place during a period where the overall technology industry (NASDAQ Index – green line) has seen very healthy real growth of almost 85% – 10X more than EMC and 20X more than NetApp.
+According to a report, NetApp has lost almost half its value and EMC has barely tread water and is now in the process of disappearing into Dell.
+These declines took place during a period where the overall technology industry has seen very healthy real growth of almost 85% – 10X more than EMC and 20X more than NetApp.

 That blog was written when we officially launched Gridstore around Sept 2012.
 It reflected my belief and experience at that time that a major disruption of the storage industry had started – and our role in its transformation.